LMMilliken/doctest/resources/prompts/dockerfile_repair_hints.md

 - Adding additional arguments to pytest makes it harder for me to identify whether the build was successful, so this should be avoided.
     - Make sure the final line is `RUN pytest`.
+    - If you are using poetry, then `RUN poetry run pytest`
 - trying to copy the requirements file from one place to another will often lead to mistakes.
 Avoid this too
 - Make sure any files that are referenced really do exist.
 Here are the contents of the repo's root directory, `.` (not including the dockerfile, which you have already been shown):
 <ROOT_DIRECTORY>